WHAT IS DANCE OF ECSTASY

 Of course, the fundamentalist and literalist Christian generally accepts the New Testament Apocalypse as an accurate record of visions actually seen by its alleged author on the island of Patmos.
 The critical Christian scholar, on the other hand, has always found the meaning and interpretation of these visions a serious problem; quite simply, how does one reconcile faith and belief with credibility and reality?
 Most of this stuff when taken literally is just outrageous.

 Had the book been written in our own era in undisguised language we would recognise it instantly for what it really is.
 That is far from being an account of the end of the world, the fantasies of a religious fanatic, or a mere cryptic chronology of political and religious intringue.
 We would find it rather beside Jung in the psychology section of any well stocked bookstore.
 For it has everything to do with the study of the human psyche.
-It has nothing to do with religion or politics, except to expose religion for the superstitious sham that it is; to use the religious and political jargon of first century Essenes and Jewish Zealots and the visionary style of the Hebrew prophets to diguise its true meanings.
+It has nothing to do with religion or politics, except to expose religion for the superstitious sham that it is; to use the religious and political jargon of first century Essenes and Jewish Zealots, the visionary style of the Hebrew prophets, the format of preceding and contemporary apocalyptic literature, and astrological symbols to diguise its true meanings.

 According to Pryse, despite its appearance to the contrary, the Apocalypse is a very coherent whole, symmetrical in its composition, with every detail fitted into its appropriate place; in its clear, orderly arrangement and concise statement the book is a model of precise literary workmanship.
 But the Apocalypse was composed purposely to confuse and to mystify.
 It contains a series of elaborate puzzles, some of which are based upon the numerical values of certain Greek words.
 These key words serve to verify the correct interpretation of the more important symbols in the book.
 As well, these key words provide the necessary clues for interpreting the remaining symbols.
 Thus, the book itself contains all of the elements necessary to understand its hidden meaning and to verify the correctness of that understanding; and no recourse to outside sources is necessary to do so.